Spirographic AI

 99.4% CYP 450 Accuracy

-Across 56 drugs
+Across 56 Drugs

 A 2026 peer-reviewed benchmarking study published in the Journal of Chemical Information and Modeling evaluated the leading open-access metabolite prediction models against human radiolabeled ADME data and concluded that current AI tools “remain insufficient to replace experimental studies.”
 The best-performing model in that study, BioTransformer 3.0, reported an F1 score of approximately 0.25 — meaning it correctly identifies fewer than half of known metabolites while generating a high rate of false positives.
-The Spirographic AI engine operates in a categorically different performance tier with accuracy rates of 99.4% and known limitations clearly outlined this is a fundamentaly differnt way of approaching drug development.

 No More Binary Predictions for Albumin